infu/nftanvil/apps/docs/docs/sdk/react.md

 This dapp https://github.com/infu/nftanvil/tree/main/apps/badbot.ninja demonstrates how `nftanvil-react` package is used.

-The plan is to have plug and play components.
-For now it provides helper functions and you have to make the components yourself.
+The plan is to have plug-and-play components.
+For now, it provides helper functions and you have to make the components yourself.

-It makes sure you get properly prefixed AccountIdentifier and also automatically wraps ICP transfered to it.
+It makes sure you get properly prefixed AccountIdentifier and also automatically wraps ICP transferred to it.

 Functions here - https://github.com/infu/nftanvil/tree/main/packages/nftanvil_react/src/reducers

 ### Installation

-To add to existing React project:
+To add to the existing React project:

 ```
 npm i @vvv-interactive/nftanvil-react